vincentjdcz/rxminder-backend/README.md

 # rxminder-backend
-Backend for prescription reminder POC
+Backend for prescription reminder app proof of concept